 Prior to beginning radiation therapy, various diagnostic tests may be recommended in order to most accurately and safely plan the course of radiation treatments.
 These tests may include blood work, urine analysis, tumor imaging using CT scan or MRI, imaging of other body parts to evaluate the possibility of spread of the cancer, and tissue sampling.What is involved in anesthetizing my pet for treatment?

 Since radiation patients must lie perfectly still during the radiation delivery, all patients must be anesthetized for each treatment.
-Time under anesthesia is very short (usually less than 10-15 minutes) and most patients return to their normal daily activities within 30 minutes after treatment.
+Time under anesthesia is usually around 30 min. and most patients return to their normal daily activities soon after treatment.
 Anesthetic protocols used for radiotherapy include fast acting anesthetics, and are customized for each patient.What type of tumors are best treated with radiation therapy?

 Common tumors treated with radiation therapy include, but are not limited to, intra-nasal tumors, brain and spinal tumors, oral tumors, mast cell tumors, skin tumors, soft tissue tumors, bone tumors, anal sac tumors, injection site tumors, and thyroid tumors.
 The strontium-90 ophthalmic probe allows for irradiation of superficial tumors of the eye or skin in one treatment session.What are the side effects of radiation therapy?